Catanduanes: Geography

 Catanduanes is situated on the easternmost edge of Luzon: 13.3 to 14.1 degrees north latitudes and between 124.1 and 124.3 degrees east longitudes.
 The island bounded on the west by the Maqueda Channel, on the south by Lagonoy Gulf, and on the north and east by the Philippine Sea.
 Several small islands comprise the province.
 Its aggregate land area totals approximately 1,492.16 km2.
 The coastlines, that stretch to almost 400 km, are jagged with many bays.

 The topography of Catanduanes Island is rugged and mountainous, becoming more pronounced towards the central portion of the island.
-Less than 10 percent of the land area has a slope gradient under 8 percent, mostly fractured and narrow strips of plains located along the coastal areas where most of the inhabitants are settled.
+Less than 10 percent of the land area has a slope gradient under 8%, mostly fractured and narrow strips of plains located along the coastal areas where most of the inhabitants are settled.
 The highest mountain peak is in Boctot, located between the municipalities of Virac and San Miguel with an elevation of 803 m above sea level.
 It is the premier mountain range with broadly spread old-growth forests and watershed which exerts widespread influence over its immediate environs that include the municipalities of Virac, Bato, and San Miguel.
 Other prominent mountain forms include the ranges: Obi in Caramoran, Cagmasoso in San Andres, and the Summit and Magsumoso ranges within the Viga and Gigmoto areas.

 The lowlands include the Virac Plain, Viga Plain, San Andres Plain and the Bato River Flood Plain.
 The coastal municipalities with limited lowland agricultural areas are Pandan and Caramoran.
 The more extensive lowlands are found in the southern parts of the province.
 The largest coastal plain is the contiguous wetlands of Viga, Panganiban and Bagamanoc over which lies the widest area of rice paddies and nipa mangroves.

 The province is mostly rugged and mountainous terrain.
 Its slope characteristics are 13% gently sloping to undulating, 1% classified rolling to hilly, 2% very hills and mountains, 47% level to very gently sloping, 32% steep hills and mountainous, and 5% undulating to rolling.
 Ten of the eleven municipalities of the province is situated along the coastal fringes, over which locate its mostly fractured plains.
 The only landlocked municipality is San Miguel with its poblacion (town center) sitting in a location entirely devoid of flatlands.
 The majority of the built-up areas occupy zones that are classified as flat to rolling.